aaashfaq/Survival_Prediction_using_Multimodal_Neural_Networks/README.md

 Preprocessing folder contains the code used for preapring the data for the model.

-Models folder contained the designed Multimodal neural Netowrks
+Model folder contained the designed Multimodal neural Netowrks